razerofficial/CSDK_SampleApp/README.md

 **PluginSetLogDelegate**

 Invokes the setup for a debug logging callback so that `stdout` is redirected to the callback.
-This is used by engines like `Unity` so that debug messages can appear in the console window.
+This is used by `Unity` so that debug messages can appear in the console window.

 ```C++
 // DLL Interface